 Attorney for Possessing a Shoplifting Instrument in Bexar County, TX

 If you were charged with shoplifting or retail theft in San Antonio, TX.
-Don Flanary also represents clients on the related charges of possessing, manufacturing, or distributing a shoplifting instrument used to commit theft, then contact an experienced criminal defense attorney in San Antonio, TX.
+Don Flanary also represents clients on the related charges of possessing, manufacturing, or distributing a shoplifting instrument used to commit theft, then contacts an experienced criminal defense attorney in San Antonio, TX.

 With offices in San Antonio, TX, Don Flanary is experienced in defending theft crimes and represents clients throughout Bexar County and the surrounding counties of Kendall County, Comal County, Guadalupe County, Wilson County, Atascosa County, Medina County, and Bandera County.

 Call (210) 738-8383 today.